oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 `java.xml` has classes related to XML manipulation like `XMLStreamReader`, `XMLStreamWriter` and others

 The modularization also enabled the possibility of reducing the Java runtime to include, let's say, just the `java.base` if your application depends just on this module.
 By using the `jlink` tool, that is bundled with the JDK, you can create a micro runtime with just the JDK modules you need.

-In this article we'll be covering how to develop a simple application with two modules: the `application` module that contains the web-facing classes and the `persistence` module that contains data access layer.
-We'll also be using a couple dependencies to illustrate how to use those on a modular application: `spring-boot-starter-data-mongodb` and `okta-spring-boot-starter`
+I'll not cover how to use `jlink` as it is not the focus but you can see an example on this [Baeldung article](https://www.baeldung.com/jlink)

-To go through this article you should have at least some basic understanding of Spring Boot, Maven, REST webservices principles and Docker installed.
+To go through this article you should have at least some basic understanding of Spring Boot, Maven, REST web services principles and Docker installed.

 ## Install a Java 9+ JDK

-First you'll need a Java 9+ JDK to use modules.
-If you have been using Java 8 then you'll probably have to download a separate JDK with version of 9 or later to be used on this tutorial.
-Make sure that your JAVA_HOME environment variable is poiting to that JDK.
+First, you'll need a Java 9+ JDK to use modules.
+If you have been using Java 8 then you'll probably have to download a separate JDK with a version of 9 or later to be used on this tutorial.
+The project is set up to use JDK 11 in this tutorial.
+You can download the JDKs from [AdoptOpenJDK](https://adoptopenjdk.net/).
+Just make sure your JAVA_HOME environment variable is pointing to that JDK.

-## Project structure
+## Project Structure

+In this article, we'll be covering how to develop a simple application with two modules: the `application` module that contains the web-facing classes and the `persistence` module that contains the data access layer.
+We'll also be using a couple of dependencies to illustrate how to use those on a modular application: `spring-boot-starter-data-mongodb` and `okta-spring-boot-starter`

+The project source code can be found at [GitHub](https://github.com/brunocleite/spring-boot-using-java-modules)

-### How to structure a modular project with Maven?
+### How to Structure a Modular Project with Maven?

 Let's create this project folder structure manually to better understand how it should be structured.
 Each module will live inside a separate directory and have it's own `pom.xml` file.
-There will also be a `pom.xml` on project root that will serve as the parent pom for the modules.
+There will also be a `pom.xml` on the project root that will serve as the parent pom for the modules.
 You can create the following folder structure:

 ```
 .